tgstation/tgstation/README.md

 Map files for away missions are located in the _maps/RandomZLevels directory.
 Each away mission includes it's own code definitions located in /code/modules/awaymissions/mission_code.
 These files must be included and compiled with the server beforehand otherwise the server will crash upon trying to load away missions that lack their code.

-To enable an away mission open fileList.txt in the _maps/RandomZLevels directory and uncomment one of the .dmm lines by removing the #.
+To enable an away mission open `config/awaymissionconfig.txt` and uncomment one of the .dmm lines by removing the #.
 If more than one away mission is uncommented then the away mission loader will randomly select one the enabled ones to load.

 ##SQL SETUP